 UK Price: Be Quiet!
 Dark Power Pro 650W

-To power the potent combination of an overclocked Core i7-920 and a GT200-series graphics card, we've gone for the excellent Be Quiet!
+To power the combination of an overclocked Core i7-920 and an HD 5850, we've gone for the excellent Be Quiet!
 Dark Power Pro 650W PSU

 which offers plenty of power for even a Core i7 build.
-In the States, you can't buy Be Quiet! so we changed it for the equally good Corsair TX650W PSU
+In the States, you can't buy Be Quiet! so we’ve swapped in the equally good Corsair TX650W PSU

 instead.
-However, it's worth remembering that it's not modular, so be prepared for some cable mess.
+However, it's worth remembering that it's not modular, so be prepared for some cable mess to tidy up.

 Cooling the CPU is the seemingly ubiquitous (since we published our review, anyway) Titan Fenrir TTC-NK85TZ

 which is not only excellent at keeping LGA1366 CPUs cool, but is quiet too.
 Even better, it’s now available in the USA thanks to the chaps at FrozenCPU, allowing our stateside chums to get in on the Fenrir’s awesome cooling capabilities.

 UK Price | US Price: LG GH22NS50 SATA DVDRW

 Finally, there's an optical drive.
 It's a SATA one for under £16 inc VAT.
 Yay, SATA.